QuadPlane AUTO Missions¶

 In order to prevent the landing gear from dragging due to GPS noise at the beginning of the takeoff, you can set Q_NAVALT_MIN to a non zero value which will force the roll and pitch to be zero until that altitude is reached.
 At which point, navigation (ie loiter in position during the takeoff climb) will become active.

 AUTO VTOL Landing¶

 There are several ways to perform an automatic VTOL landing.
 The simplest is to include a NAV_VTOL_LAND command in your mission.
 That command should use an altitude of zero, and have a latitude and longitude of the landing position.

-When using NAV_VTOL_LAND it is important to have the right horizontal spacing between that waypoint and the previous one.
+In firmware version prior to 4.1 ,when using NAV_VTOL_LAND it is important to have the right horizontal spacing between that waypoint and the previous one.
 As soon as the aircraft starts on the NAV_VTOL_LAND waypoint it will transition to VTOL flight, which means it will start flying much more slowly than it does in fixed wing flight.
 So you need to put the previous waypoint the right distance from the landing point.
 If it is too far from the landing point then the aircraft will spend a lot of time in VTOL flight which will waste battery.
 If it is too close to the landing point then it will have to stop very abruptly in order to land.